BOS - MIL

 The average price of all round-trip flights from Boston to Milan clicked on KAYAK for each day over the last 12 months.

-When flying from Boston to Milan, you should consider leaving on a Sunday and avoid Wednesdays if you are looking for the best rates.
-For your return to Boston, you’ll find the best rates on Wednesdays and the most expensive ones on Sundays.
+When flying from Boston to Milan, you should consider leaving on a Tuesday and avoid Fridays if you are looking for the best rates.
+For your return to Boston, you’ll find the best rates on Fridays and the most expensive ones on Mondays.

 What is the cheapest month to fly from Boston to Milan?